Oil and gas sector tarnishes strong U.S. jobs report

 Past slowdowns suggest it takes time for job cuts to materialize.
 In 2008, during the financial crisis, jobs in the oil and gas extraction sector did not begin to fall until December, five months into the oil price slide.
 But once the rout started, it lasted for a year, wiping out over 50,000 jobs.

 The signs are bleak.
-Oil drilling firms including Schlumberger (SLB.N), Halliburton (HAL.N) and Baker Hughes BHI.N already have announced plans to lay off ten of thousands of workers worldwide this year.
+Oil drilling firms including Schlumberger, Halliburton and Baker Hughes already have announced plans to lay off ten of thousands of workers worldwide this year.
+(Reporting by Edward McAllister; Editing by Paul Simao)